 |85.0% to 89.99%

 (a) Confidential Information.
-As used in these Services Terms, “Confidential Information” means: (i) all information furnished or made available in tangible form or electronic record directly or indirectly by one party (each, a “Disclosing Party”) to the other party (each, a “Receiving Party”), in connection with these Services Terms, which is marked confidential, restricted, proprietary, or with a similar designation, (ii) the specific business terms of these Services Terms, (iii) all Applications, Content, Licensed Materials, specifications, designs, documentation, and other similar materials and work products provided by either party to the other during the Term, and (iv) other information or data communicated orally or visually by the Disclosing Party to the Receiving Party or stored in electronic form which is transmitted by the Disclosing Party to or accessed by the Receiving Party in connection with these Services Terms that the Receiving Party should reasonably know is restricted, proprietary or confidential, including information concerning the operations, affairs, and businesses of the Disclosing Party.
+As used in these Services Terms, “Confidential Information” means: (i) all information furnished or made available in tangible form or electronic record directly or indirectly by one party (each, a “Disclosing Party”) to the other party (each, a “Receiving Party”), in connection with these Services Terms, which is marked confidential, restricted, proprietary, or with a similar designation, (ii) the specific business terms of these Services Terms, (iii) all Applications, Content, Licensed Materials, specifications, designs, documentation, and other similar materials and work products provided by either party to the other during the Term, (iv) Client Data, and (v) other information or data communicated orally or visually by the Disclosing Party to the Receiving Party or stored in electronic form which is transmitted by the Disclosing Party to or accessed by the Receiving Party in connection with these Services Terms that the Receiving Party should reasonably know is restricted, proprietary or confidential, including information concerning the operations, affairs, and businesses of the Disclosing Party.

 (b) Obligations.
 The Receiving Party will use the Disclosing Party’s Confidential Information only in accordance with the Receiving Party’s rights and obligations under these Services Terms.
 The Receiving Party will use at least the same degree of care as it employs to avoid unauthorized use or disclosure of its own information of a similar nature, but in any event no less than reasonable care, to prevent unauthorized use or disclosure of the Confidential Information of the Disclosing Party.
 The Receiving Party may disclose such Confidential Information to its employees, affiliates, consultants, auditors, attorneys, authorized agents, or subcontractors (collectively, “Representatives”) on a need to know basis subject to the provisions of this Section.
 Receiving Party will inform such Representatives of the confidential nature of the Confidential Information, and the obligations assumed hereunder, and the Receiving Party’s Representatives will only be given access to same if they consent to abide by such obligations.
 Each Receiving Party is responsible for ensuring that its employees and other Representatives comply with these confidentiality provisions.